chiefmurph/MAUC/README.md

 #### Merge conflicts

-Suppose the two participants
+Suppose two participants
-wanting to work on enhancing Figure 1 did not communicate.
+enhance Figure 1
+but do not communicate.
-If they happened to make similar but not the same changes, then it's first come first served, and it will be up to the second person to resolve any potential conflicts.
+If they make similar but not the same changes, then it's first come first served with respect to the pull request I see, and it will be up to the second person to resolve any potential conflicts.